 Whaling is a kind of phishing where hackers target the “big phish” – specifically managers and senior executives.
 These high-profile targets typically have access to more information and consequently the payoff may be bigger.
 Whaling can be used to try and fast track executive sign-off on a payment.

 Cyber risk Insurance protects you against cyber attacks through the Internet or email.

-Our experts can work with you to create a tailored, cost-effective cyber Insurance package to safeguard you.
+Our cyber experts can work with you to create a tailored, cost-effective cyber insurance package to safeguard you.
 We have cyber risk management packages for any size NZ business.